-I practice at the Spire Alexandra Hospital, the Kent Institute of Medicine and Surgery and Guy’s and St Thomas’s Hospitals in London.
+I practice at the Spire Alexandra Hospital, the Kent Institute of Medicine and Surgery, the London Bridge Hospital and Guy’s and St Thomas’s Hospitals in London.
 My NHS practice is at Medway Maritime Hospital and at St Thomas’s Hospital, London.

 I am currently Principal Investigator on 5 multi-centre international clinical trials to bring cutting edge research to patients in Kent.